AWPert00nist/netflix/README.md

 ## 😎 Features

-- It is a clone of YouTube.
+- It is a clone of Netflix.
 - UI almost similar to Netflix
 - Fully responsive and mobile friendly
 - User can view movie/series info and trailer if available